esphome/esphome-docs/components/api.rst

 ``on_client_connected`` Trigger
 *******************************

 This trigger is activated each time a client connects to the API.
+Two variables of type ``std::string`` are available for use by actions called from within this trigger:

+- ``client_address``: the IP address of the client that connected
+- ``client_info``: the name of the client that connected

 .. code-block:: yaml

     api:
       # ...
       on_client_connected:
-        - logger.log: "API client connected!"
+        - logger.log:
+            format: "Client %s connected to API with IP %s"
+            args: ["client_info.c_str()", "client_address.c_str()"]

 .. _api-on_client_disconnected_trigger:

 ``on_client_disconnected`` Trigger
 **********************************

 This trigger is activated each time the API disconnects from the API.
+Two variables of type ``std::string`` are available for use by actions called from within this trigger:

+- ``client_address``: the IP address of the client that disconnected
+- ``client_info``: the name of the client that disconnected

 .. code-block:: yaml